pascal-fb-martin/houseportal/README.md

 The registration must be periodic:
 * This allows HousePortal to detect applications that are no longer active.
 * This allows redirections to recover from a HousePortal restart.

+All HousePortal servers talk to each other through the PEER message, which follows the syntax below:

+      'PEER' time host host[=expiration] ..
+[SHA-256 signature]

+Each instance reports all the peer hosts it knows about, listing itself first.
+The message is sent as a broadcast, and as a unicast to each statically declared peer.
+This makes it possible to do discovery even through a router:

+* Declare a static peer (or two for redundancy) across the router, on both sides of the router.
+* The static peers declared will receive the unicast message and discover the other peers known to this instance.

+The expiration time must be specified when the peer host was not statically configured: this is so that the actual expiration time shared by all instances match an actual detection of this host, not just a second hand report.

+Hosts that are statically configured on an instance will be maintained as live as long as this instance is live, even if these hosts are not actually live themselves.

 ## Service Discovery